49LabsAI/SovSeal/README.md

 ### Storacha Setup

-Lockdrop uses Storacha Network for decentralized storage.
+SovSeal uses Storacha Network for decentralized storage.
 To enable uploads:

 1. Start the development server (see below)
 2. Navigate to **Settings** in the app